-Our traditions start with the decorating of the tree, which we all do together while Xmas carols play on the stereo.
-Then on Xmas eve we have dinner in front of the TV and watch Xmas episodes of our favorite TV shows on DVD.
+Our traditions start with the decorating of the tree, which we all do together while Christmas carols play on the stereo.
+Then on Christmas Eve we have dinner in front of the TV and watch Xmas episodes of our favorite TV shows on DVD.
 MacGyver, Home Improvement, Knight Rider, then we move on to a Xmas movie complete with popcorn and drinks during which we’re all huddled together on the sofa.
-That usually takes us through to 10:30-11 pm at which time it’s off for a drive around the town to see all the Xmas lights on houses then home to layout the Santa sacks with drink and cookies and a handwritten name tag on each sack, and then, finally, off to bed around midnight.
+That usually takes us through to 10:30-11 pm at which time it’s off for a drive around the town to see all the Christmas lights on houses then home to layout the Santa sacks (in our case pillow cases) with drink and cookies and a handwritten name tag on each sack, and then, finally, off to bed around midnight.

 My kids are too old for Santa now, but even with Santa aged kids, there are some basic ways you can still MacGyver Christmas starting with the choice of what they want from Santa.
 Be involved and guide them through the decision to make sure they don’t’ ask for something way out of your budget.
 I always took care to ensure they only got one main present from Santa with the sack being filled with a handful of cheap 2-5 dollar toys along with the usual candy gifts.
 I also made Santa’s gift the main present for Christmas because Santa always brings the best gift.